glassroom/heinsen_routing/README.md

 # heinsen_routing

-Official implementation of "Routing Capsules by Their Net Cost to Use or Ignore, with Sample Applications in Vision and Language" (Heinsen, 2019).
-Please note: the paper is still a draft subject to revision.
+Official implementation of "An Algorithm for Routing Capsules in All Domains" (Heinsen, 2019).

+Please note: the paper is still a draft, subject to revision.

 ## Why?